 The Pixi Glow Tonic can be used twice a day, which I find really convenient.
 Now that I use The Ordinary’s Glycolic Toning Solution (which cannot be used more than once a day) I’ve had to add a second non-acid toner to my daily routine for the mornings.

 In my opinion, they both have their pros and cons, and if budget is your biggest concern, The Ordinary Glycolic Acid Toner is an excellent alternative to the Pixi Glow Tonic.
 But if money is no object, I have to reiterate that after almost 4 years of use, I have seen great results with the Pixi Glow Tonic and I haven’t experienced any irritation with it.
-I personally find the Pixi Glow Tonic a little more convenient for reasons stated above.

 The Ordinary Glycolic Acid Toner Review: Final Thoughts.